 Malaysia’s two-decade-long effort pays off

-Malaysia was among the early adopters globally of national prevention of mother-to-child transmission of HIV and syphilis in maternal and child health services.
-The country started antenatal HIV screening in 1998.
+Malaysia was among the early adopters globally of mother-to-child transmission (PMTCT) of HIV and syphilis in maternal and child health services.
+The country started PMTCT services in 1998.
 Today, antenatal testing and treatment for HIV and syphilis are provided free of charge, and virtually all women have access to quality health services including contraception and births assisted by skilled attendants.
 As a result, the number of babies born with HIV or syphilis has reduced to the level compatible with global elimination criteria.
 The sustainability of services is ensured through full financial integration into the annual budget of the Family Health Programme.

 “Achieving elimination is not the end of our struggle to ensure every Malaysian child starts life healthy and free of HIV and syphilis.
 It’s the beginning of a never-ending journey to provide exceptional quality of care to prevent all infections that pass from mother to child,” said Dr Dzulkefly.
 “It is my sincere hope that this programme, which is a source of national pride and importance, shall be further enhanced in the years to come through strong political support and regular engagement with civil society.”

 Protecting future generations

 Some 13 000 women who become pregnant in the WHO Western Pacific Region each year are living with HIV, and one in four does not receive antiretroviral therapy (ART).
 Without these medicines, there is a 15–45% chance of transmitting the virus to the baby during pregnancy, labour, delivery or breastfeeding.
 When both mother and baby get the medicine, the risk of HIV transmission drops to just over 1%.